 Other news.
 I made progress on the right side of my cardigan, and then undid it all.
 Grr.
 I’m back to where I started.
 I’m not sure if it is me or the instructions, but the lacey part was not working.
 I’ll try again when I’m more focused.

 Probably not the best crafty activity to do while watching TV.
 I don’t watch much, but Years and Years (showing soon over in the US) has caught me.
-Cruel to run it just before the 10 o’clock news.
+Cruel to run it just before the 10 o’clock news, as the action blends in too well with current affairs.
 Also watching Pratchett and Gaimans’ Good Omens, which is easier to knit to!

 (sparrow beak marks on my radish leaves)